aosabook/500lines/ci/chapter.rst

 ````

-Once the repository observer file is invoked, it starts periodically checking the repository in the `poll()` function.
-This function parses the command line arguments, and then kicks off an infinite while loop.
-The while loop is used to periodically check the repository for changes.
-The first thing it does is call the 'update_repo.sh' Bash file.
-Bash is used because we need to check file existence, create files, and use git, and using a shell script is the most direct and easy way to achieve this.
-Alternatively, there are cross-platform python packages you can use, like python's 'os' built-in module can be used for accessing the file system, and GitPython from PyPI can be used for git access, but they perform actions in a more roundabout way.
+Once the repository observer file is invoked, it starts the `poll()` function.
+This function parses the command line arguments, and then kicks off an infinite `while` loop.
+The `while` loop is used to periodically check the repository for changes.
+The first thing it does is call the `update_repo.sh` Bash script.
+(Bash is used because we need to check file existence, create files, and use Git, and a shell script is the most direct and easy way to achieve this.
+Alternatively, there are cross-platform Python packages you can use; for example, Python's `os` built-in module can be used for accessing the file system, and GitPython can be used for Git access, but they perform actions in a more roundabout way.)

 ````python
     while True: